Admission to Graduate Pharmacology Programs

-For International Applicants outside of Canada:
+International applicants outside of Canada:

 International applicants who are studying outside of Canada or the US whose studies are still in progress at the time of their application will not be considered.
 Please do not apply if you have not completed your degree.

-Admission Requirements - Domestic Applicants
+General Admission Requirements

 Applicants are admitted under the General Regulations of the School of Graduate Studies in addition to the Department of Pharmacology & Toxicology's additional admission requirements, as stated below.

 In preparation, applicants are normally required to have taken courses in physiology, biochemistry, or allied sciences sufficient to form a foundation for their work in pharmacology.
 Admission will be based on the complete application package as well as an admission interview.